zekaryas1/notes/docs/System design/System design Interview notes/01 - INTRO/0 TERMINOLOGIES.md

 ## Load Balancing

-- a machines that balances the load/requests among various servers
+- A machines that balances the load/requests among various servers
-- to scale a system we need more servers, so there must be a way to direct requests to these servers, in such a manner so that there is no heavy load on one server.
+- To scale a system we need more servers, so there must be a way to direct requests to these servers, in such a manner so that there is no heavy load on one server.
 - type of load balancing algorithms
 	- static load balancing algorithms
-		- don't consider the state of the servers, don't consider whether a server is busy or not.
+		- Don't consider the state of the servers, don't consider whether a server is busy or not.
 		- exs:
 			- round robin
 			- weighted round robin
-			- source ip hash
+			- source IP hash
 			- url hash…
 	- dynamic load balancing algorithms
-		- consider the state of the server or how busy the server is at the moment
+		- Consider the state of the server or how busy the server is at the moment
-		- this method might require some kind communication with servers
+		- This method might require some kind communication with servers
 			- pull or push communication
-				- pull, when load balancer periodically pull data from servers
+				- Pull, when load balancer periodically pull data from servers
-				- push, when servers periodically ping load balancer their presence
+				- Push, when servers periodically ping load balancer their presence
 		- exs:
 			- least connection method
 			- weighted least connection method